Subscribe

 Simplify complex decisions by separating upsides from downsides, investing in upsides, vetoing with downsides, and using an appropriate decision framework.

-We face complex business decisions for which there is no one, correct answer, and yet a strong and occasionally permanent decision is required of us.
+We face complex business decisions for which there is no single correct answer, yet we must make a strong and occasionally permanent decision.

-Sometimes the puzzle is created by fundamental uncertainty inherent in the decision.
-Examples: how a market will evolve, what competitors are investing in, whether new marketing campaigns will be successful, or how an important new hire will perform.
+Sometimes the puzzle is created by inherent uncertainty: how a market will evolve, what competitors will do, whether new marketing campaigns will be successful, or how an important new hire will perform.
 There are specific strategies for dealing with inherent uncertainty.

-But I’ve seen little startups, mid-sized companies like WP Engine, and large companies struggle with complexity in decisions even in conditions of relative certainty.
+But I’ve seen little startups, mid-sized companies like WP Engine, and large companies struggle with complex decisions even in conditions of relative certainty.
 If this sounds painfully familiar, the following technique might help.

 Separate upside from downside, and clarify the outcome

 The first thing is to separate the question of “how could things go right” (the upside) from the question of “how could things go wrong” (the downside).
-The symptom of not following this advice is arguing in logical circles that inhibit decision-making.
+The symptom of not following this advice is arguing in logical circles.
 For example, take the decision “should we build feature X:”

 1. If we add feature X, we will be unique in the market.